Clyvelend History, Family Crest & Coats of Arms

 Of all the Anglo-Saxon names to come from Britain, Clyvelend is one of the most ancient.
-The name is a result of the original family having lived in Cleveley, a small hamlet in Ormesby in the county of Yorkshire.
+The name is a result of the original family having lived in Cleveley or Cleveland-Port, hamlets in the parish of Ormesby, union of Guisborough in Yorkshire, both in the generally in the Cleveland Vale (hilly district), of Yorkshire.

 Early Origins of the Clyvelend family

 Important Dates for the Clyvelend family

 This web page shows only a small excerpt of our Clyvelend research.
-Another 80 words (6 lines of text) covering the years 1379, 1575, 1613, 1658, 1613, 1658, 1632, 1645, 1651 and 1717 are included under the topic Early Clyvelend History in all our PDF Extended History products and printed products wherever possible.
+Another 80 words (6 lines of text) covering the years 1575, 1613, 1658, 1613, 1658, 1632, 1645, 1651 and 1717 are included under the topic Early Clyvelend History in all our PDF Extended History products and printed products wherever possible.

 Clyvelend Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Clyvelend has been spelled many different ways, including Cleveland, Cleaveland, Clyveland and others.

 Early Notables of the Clyvelend family (pre 1700)

 Distinguished members of the family include John Cleveland (1613-1658), an English poet, graduated Christ's College, Cambridge in 1632, opposed the election of Oliver Cromwell as member for Cambridge in the Long Parliament, and lost his college post as a result in 1645.
 His name is properly spelt Cleiveland, from the former residence of the family in Yorkshire.

 Another 60 words (4 lines of text) are included under the topic Early Clyvelend Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Clyvelend family

 Thousands of English families in this era began to emigrate the New World in search of land and freedom from religious and political persecution.
 Although the passage was expensive and the ships were dark, crowded, and unsafe, those who made the voyage safely were rewarded with opportunities unavailable to them in their homeland.
 Research into passenger and immigration lists has revealed some of the very first Clyvelends to arrive in North America: Moses Cleveland, born in Suffolk, England, who settled in Massachusetts in 1640.